-Studies have shown that the exploratory and symbolic features of play provide valuable opportunities for young children to engage in a range of practices that their literacy support development (Cremin et al., 2017; Daniels, 2014; Dyson, 1989, 2003; Genishi et al., 2011; Hall and Robinson, 2003; Saracho and Spodek, 2006).
-Although these researchers make recommendations about play-based literacy pedagogies, current policy guidance in England conveys mixed messages about the benefits of play for young children's learning (Basford, 2019; Wood and Chesworth, 2017).
-Simplistic and regressive analyses of both play and literacy have questioned the educational value and purpose of play in Reception1 classrooms (Ofsted, 2017), and this narrative has fuelled professional uncertainties about child-led play practices leading to a decrease in opportunities for play in young children's school provision (TACTYC (Association for Professional Development in Early Years), 2017).
-Dyson (2008) argued over a decade ago that by focusing too heavily on measurable 'basics', and side-lining children's unofficial literacy practices, many children face unnecessary problems in becoming effective writers when they enter school.
-This problem is crystallised when play-based learning and the opportunities it offers children to explore and experiment as writers are constricted.
+Studies have shown that the exploratory and symbolic features of play provide valuable opportunities for young children to engage in a range of practices that support their literacy development (Dyson, 1989, 2003; Hall and Robinson, 2003; Saracho and Spodek, 2006; Geneshi, Dyson and Russo, 2011; Daniels, 2014; Cremin et al. 2017).
+Although these researchers make recommendations about play-based literacy pedagogies, current policy guidance in England conveys mixed messages about the benefits of play for young children's learning (Wood and Chesworth, 2017; Basford, 2019).
+Simplistic and regressive analyses of both play and literacy have questioned the educational value and purpose of play in Reception classrooms (Ofsted, 2017), and this narrative has fuelled professional uncertainties about child-led play practices leading to a decrease in opportunities for play in young children's school provision (TACTYC, 2017).
+Dyson (2008) argued over a decade ago, that by focussing too heavily on measurable 'basics', and side-lining children's unofficial literacy practices, many children face unnecessary problems in becoming effective writers when they enter school.
+This problem is crystallised when play-based learning and the opportunities it offers children to explore and experiment as writers is constricted.
 Rather than being passive recipients of muddled policy leading to restrictive literacy learning, this study positioned teachers as active enquirers into their own classroom literacy practices in order to examine the extent to which unbounded play is able to facilitate mark-making and writing.
-The research encouraged the questioning of certain orthodoxies in how literacy is taught to young children in schools, orthodoxies that view writing as outcome focused, easily evidenced and universally measurable, steering literacy towards restricted teacher-directed activity.
+The research encouraged the questioning of certain orthodoxies in how literacy is taught to young children in schools, orthodoxies that view writing as outcome focussed, easily evidenced and universally measurable, steering literacy towards restricted teacher directed activity.
 The intention was to foster deeper levels of professional knowledge about early literacy that Reception teachers would then be able to articulate to others.